Jessicka (singer): Personal life

-Addams identifies herself as bisexual.
-On February 14, 2006, while on a break from touring, she and Scarling colleague Christian Hejnal were engaged.
-Their wedding took place on October 13, 2007, at the Oviatt Penthouse in Los Angeles and was attended by numerous celebrities.
+Addams is bisexual.
+On February 14, 2006, while on a break from touring, she and Scarling colleague Christian Hejnal got engaged.
+Their wedding took place on October 13, 2007, at the Oviatt Penthouse in Los Angeles, and was attended by numerous celebrities.
 The couple changed their surname to Addams.

 On October 20, 2017, Addams wrote a Facebook post accusing her ex-boyfriend Twiggy Ramirez, bassist of Marilyn Manson, of raping her while they were a couple in the 1990s; she also accused him of subjecting her to domestic violence and emotional abuse.

 On October 24, 2017, Marilyn Manson tweeted on Twitter that the band had parted ways with Ramirez following allegations of sexual misconduct made against him, and announced that there would be a replacement for the upcoming tour.